LeNikota/Recursion/README.md

 ```

-Using THE recursive algorithm to sort an array using merge sort
+Using the recursive algorithm to sort an array using merge sort

 ```JS